-Ultimate Three Cheese Gruyere Mac and Cheese is the best, sophisticated and cheesiest homemade mac and cheese ever!
-Sharp white cheddar, coarsely grated Swiss-stye Gruyere and dry Jack combine for the ultimate macaroni and cheese.
+Ultimate Three Cheese Gruyere Mac and Cheese is the best, sophisticated, and cheesiest homemade mac and cheese ever!
+Sharp white cheddar, coarsely grated Swiss-style Gruyere, and dry Jack combine for the ultimate macaroni and cheese.

 And kid after kid comes into the kitchen asking: “IS IT TIME FOR DINNER YET???”
 (What they always say when I make this mac and cheese.)

 Soon, soon.
 All good things take time.
 (And good things come to those who wait… patiently!)

 This Ultimate Three Cheese Gruyere Mac and Cheese recipe comes from a friend who makes it often.
 She got the recipe from a newspaper clipping years ago.
 Her friends always request it, and she brings it to dinner parties, pot lucks, you name it.
 And I know why.
 Cheddar, Gruyere, and dry Jack cheeses meld together, making the cheesiest, ultimate mac & cheese dish ever.

 I think the key ingredient is the Gruyere.
 So if you’re a Gruyere fan, you’ll go ga ga over this dish.
 This homemade mac & cheese recipe has plenty of cheesy sauce, so goodbye dry mac & cheese.